 If your attacker was not arrested or cited, and you have decided to press charges, you must file a police report.
 The police will then go to the district attorney's office with a copy of this report.
 (In some locations, misdemeanors are prosecuted by the city attorney instead of the district attorney.)
 To proceed, the district attorney must be convinced that a crime probably was committed and that the person accused probably committed it.
 If you have any evidence of the crime, you should give it to the police and request that they take it to the district attorney's office.
 It is helpful to get color photographs of your injuries for use at the trial.
 To encourage prosecution, you may have to convince the district attorney that you are willing to file the complaint and that you will not later refuse to testify.
-You should telephone the district attorney's office and make an appointment to talk with a deputy district attorney.
-Some district attorney decides to prosecute your attacker for a crime or crimes, the case will go to preliminary hearing (if a felony) and a trial.
+You should telephone the district attorney's offices have special programs to assist victims of domestic violence.
+If the district attorney decides to prosecute your attacker for a crime or crimes, the case will go to preliminary hearing (if a felony) and a trial.